 He has collaborated with a number of artists, (including recording and live work with Lee Abraham and recording for Sean Filkins’ debut solo album) and was the keyboard player for extreme thrash/prog-metal band, Carpathia.
 He is currently engaged in a variety of musical endeavours, including projects with former bandmates from Carpathia and The Need, and a side-project or two with his Mighty colleagues (such as Echoes of Ilion, also featuring Mighty Gary).

 Gary Mackenzie – Drums/Backing Vocals

 Gary has been a musician, performer and teacher for more years than he cares to recall.
 Taking inspiration from many classic rock drummers, he is equally influenced by the likes of Peter Gabriel, Frank Zappa and Stan Lee.

 He has appeared on numerous stages from empty pubs and packed wine-bars, to the Royal Albert Hall with the ex-Director General of the BBC.

 He has featured on a number of albums and has worked with a number of different bands and projects.
 He co-presented on TotalRock radio on a number of occasions, and has written for Classic Rock and Prog magazines.

 He played with the classic NWOBHM band, Praying Mantis, for a couple of years, with whom he played venues and festivals across Europe and in Japan, and recorded tracks for the band’s Japan-only album release, Metalmorphosis.

-A founding member of The Mighty Handful, their last album, Still Sitting in Danny’s Car, was easily the most ambitious and artistically demanding project he’s ever been involved in.
-Alongside continuing musical explorations with The Mighty Handful, he has continued to work with other projects including the power-prog-post-rock-alternative trio Echoes of Ilion with Mighty Chris.
+A founding member of The Mighty Handful, he has also continued to work with other projects including the power-prog-post-rock-alternative trio Echoes of Ilion with Mighty Chris.
 Gary was a mobile phone sales-man for a day, and has been held at gun-point by police in the United States.
 He has a Blue Peter badge, and lives in Surrey.